SCUAIClub/SCUAIClub.github.io/_posts/2018-10-14-challenge-bg.md

 ## Prizes
 ***
 - ### For AI Creative Branch
-    - Gold Medal: ￥1000.00 and an Award Certificate (1 team)
+    - Gold Medal: ￥1000.00, Xiaomi Bluetooth Speaker and an Award Certificate (1 team)
-    - Silver Medal: Xiaomi Bluetooth Speaker and an Award Certificate (2 teams)
+    - Silver Medal: ￥500.00, a Mechanical Keyboard and an Award Certificate (2 teams)
-    - Bronze Medal: Power Bank and an Award Certificate (5 teams)
+    - Bronze Medal: Headphone and an Award Certificate (5 teams)

 - ### For AI Technology Branch
     - Gold Medal: ￥3000.00 and an Award Certificate (1 team)